okohll/abdocs/content/docs/security-and-compliance/security-features/users/_index.md

 If a user encounters any problems with 2FA, e.g. they lose the device for generating their codes, you can temporarily disable 2FA on their account by going to their user details screen and un-ticking 'use 2FA'.
 Of course, you need to be aware of the risks, for example double checking that a user who contacts you is really who they say they are.
 Once they can log in, they'll be able to enable 2FA themselves again.

-If someone can't use app-based 2FA for some reason, then a fallback option is to use text-message (SMS) based authentication.
-This is not recommended as there are known insecurities in this method, but it's still better than having no 2FA at all.
-To enable that, just type in the user's mobile phone number when editing their user details.
-That phone number isn't used for any other purposes.

 ### Other options
 #### Use the custom AgileChilli UI rather than agileBase's
 It's possible for companies to apply their logo and custom login screen to the system.
 Please contact us if you'd like to set this up.